Helvellyn: Mining

-Names
+Names and etymology

 Helvellyn.
 The earliest known record of the name dates from 1577, but early records are spelling variations of the modern name (such as Helvillon, Helvelon or Hell Belyn) rather than any help with the etymology.
 Various attempts to interpret the name have been made in the past.
 Some, led by the present spelling, possibly wrongly thought the final syllable was the Welsh word llyn, "lake" which has various historic spellings including 'lin' and 'lynn'.
 Richard Coates in 1988 proposed a Celtic derivation from the deduced Cumbric word hal, "moorland", and velin, the Cumbric equivalent of the Welsh word melyn meaning "yellow."
 Hel is a Welsh word meaning to gather, drive or hunt, and helfa (historically spelt helva) has been used to describe a portion of mountain from which sheep are collected.

 Recent place-name studies have accepted the "yellow moorland" derivation, but have struggled to understand how Helvellyn can be regarded as a yellow mountain.
 Colour, in the Celtic languages, is perceived differently from the way it is seen and described in modern English.
 For example, in Scottish Gaelic the spectrum of colours was "pastel rather than primary, gentle rather than bold."
 Colours were related to a landscape context in which blues, greens, greys and whites in particular were both more diverse and more differentiated than in English.
 People who relied on the system of transhumance for their livelihood gained the ability to assess the nutritional value of upland grasses from a distance before moving their stock to a summer shieling, and used appropriate colour terms for grasses which would become progressively more green as the spring advanced.
 Yellow, at least in Gaelic hill names, is not a bright colour.
 It describes hills which are distinguished by grasses such as Nardus stricta and Deschampsia flexuosa, both of which appear pale and bleached in winter.
-These grasses are common on the Helvellyn range, in an area where transhumance also used to be practiced.
+These grasses are common on the Helvellyn range, in an area where transhumance used to be practiced.
 Nardus stricta in particular is an unpalatable and unproductive grass, and the Flora of Cumbria specifically notes a possible connection between areas of late snow cover and Nardus grassland at high elevations in the Helvellyn range.
-A name describing the mountain as "pale yellow moorland" is therefore meaningful in a Celtic context.